mosmn/Notes/sections/javascript/react/state-props.md

 # State

+In React, state is used to handle values that can change over time.
+It allows us to manage dynamic data in our components.
+State is one of the core concepts in React and plays a crucial role in building interactive and dynamic applications.

 - State is used to handle values that can change over time in React.
 - The `state` is an object that holds the mutable data for a component.
 - State is declared and initialized in the constructor of a class component using `this.state = { ... }`.